Foods | Cooking

 It is essential that jellied products,

-especially jelly, be allowed to sit undisturbed for 12 hours after they are
+especially jelly, be allowed to sit undisturbed for at least 12 hours after they are

 made.
 Moving them could break the gel.
 After the jellied products have cooled